janhruza/WinUtils/README.md

 WinUtils solution is licensed under the MIT license.

 ## Prerequisites
-WinUtils is being developed using Microsoft Visual Studio IDE.
+WinUtils is being developed using the Microsoft Visual Studio IDE.
 You can get it [here](https://visualstudio.microsoft.com/).

 ## List of projects
 Here is a table with all projects and their descriptions.